Bounded Synthesis of Resilient Supervisors: Introduction

 The paper is organized as follows.
-In Section~\ref{sec: prel}, we present the preliminaries.
-In Section~\ref{sec: MI}, we provide a very high-level overview of the main idea behind our solution approach.
-Section~\ref{Sec: SSPF} talks about the system setup and problem formulation considered in this paper.
-In Section~\ref{sec: RSS}, we provide the constraint based approach for solving the bounded resilient supervisor synthesis problem.
-Finally, conclusions and future works are provided in Section~\ref{sec: conclude}.
+In Section~\ref{sec: prel}, we shall provide some basic preliminaries which are needed for understanding this work.
+In Section~\ref{sec: MI}, we present the main idea behind the constraint-based synthesis approach.
+In Section~\ref{Sec: SSPF}, we introduce the system setup, define the attacked close-loop systems and provide a formulation of the synthesis problem.
+The bounded synthesis problem is then addressed in Section~\ref{sec: RSS}, where we consider both risky attackers and covert attackers.
+Finally, we provide conclusions in the last section.